Tour to Machu Picchu by bus by Hidroeléctrica 2 Days with All Inclusive

 This is the experience

-- The tour is an experience made for adventurous visitors who like hiking outdoors, especially close to such incredible places as Machu Picchu.
-The first section is a trip by minivan of several hours until arriving at the Hidroeléctrica station.
-There you start a 2 hour walk for 10 kilometers until you reach Machu Picchu town (optionally you can take the train although this is not included in the tour).
-In Aguas Calientes you will spend the night in a local lodging to dedicate the next day to ascend on foot to Machu Picchu and thus know everything that is in the Inca city.
-The return is by the same route of the outward journey.
+- The tour is an experience made for adventurous visitors who like outdoor walks, especially close to places as incredible as Machu Picchu.
+The first section is a minivan trip of several hours until arriving at the Hydroelectric station.
+There begins a 2-hour walk for 10 kilometers until you reach Machu Picchu town (you can optionally take the train although this is not included in the tour).
+In Aguas Calientes you will spend the night in a local lodging to dedicate the following day to ascend on foot to Machu Picchu and thus discover everything that there is in the Inca city.
+The return is by the same route as the outbound trip.
 The tour offers everything the tourist needs to simply enjoy the trip: transportation, food, tour guide, lodging, entrance to Machu Picchu and more.

-- We start the tour with the tourist’s pick up from the door of his hotel.
-Then we will board the large minivan to go to the Hidroeléctrica station.
+- We start the tour with the pick up of the tourist from the door of his hotel in the city of Cusco between 8 and 8.15 am.
+Immediately we will board the large minivan to go to the Hydroelectric station.

 - In the town of Ollantaytambo (located in the Sacred Valley of the Incas) we will stop for a few minutes to appreciate this popular town, famous for its archaeological site and streets that combine Inca and colonial heritage.

-- That morning we will get up early to have breakfast at the hotel.
-To get to Machu Picchu we will do an intense walk of approximately 2 hours.
-Tourists who do not want to do this route on foot, can buy their bus ticket in the town of Aguas Calientes (not included in the tour).
+- That morning we will get up early (averaging 6 am) to have breakfast at the hotel.
+To get to Machu Picchu we will make an intense walk of approximately 2 hours.
+Tourists who do not wish to do this route on foot can buy their bus ticket in the town of Aguas Calientes (not included in the tour).

-- In Hidroeléctrica (approximately at 2 in the afternoon) we will board our large minivan, which will finally take us back to the city of Cusco, after several hours of travel.
-The tour ends in a central square in the city, close to most of the hotels and restaurants.
+- In Hidroeléctrica we will board our spacious minivan, which will finally take us back to the city of Cusco, after an average of six hours of travel.
+The tour ends at 8:30 pm with the transfer to the tourist’s hotel in Cusco.

 - Pick up from the hotel.

-- Transportation by minivan from Cusco to Hidroeléctrica (round trip).
+- Transport in minivan from Cusco to Hidroeléctrica (round trip).